 Want to know more?
 Read all about the Grand Canyon National Park and UNESCO Heritage site

-Described as on of the most majestic and most photographed points on the planet, the tranquility that surrounds you whilst standing on Navajo hallowed ground is something that words cannot describe.
+Described as one of the most majestic and most photographed points on the planet, the tranquility that surrounds you whilst standing on Navajo-hallowed ground is something that words cannot describe.
 USA Road Trip.
 Coast to Coast Road trip.

-Highlights: Make you stay overnight – the sunset and dusk photography opportunities are amazing!
+Highlights: Make sure you stay overnight – the sunset and dusk photography opportunities are amazing!
 And make sure you stop on on your way out for the iconic snap of the road from ‘Forest Gump’.
-USA Roadtrip.
-USA Road Trip.
-Coast Coast Road trip USA Itinerary 4 weeks

 WHERE TO STAY For Monument Valley:

 - Luxury: The View Hotel (campground also available)

 - Mid Range: Goulding’s Apartments (campground also available)

 Next Stop: Santa Fe – Travel Time: 6-6.5 hours…